 E-filing for Attorneys:

-MDEC will expand to the Upper Eastern Shore on July 18, which will mean the start of mandatory e-filing for attorneys filing cases in Caroline, Cecil, Kent, Queen Anne’s, and Talbot counties, as well as appellate filings that commence in those counties.
-Read more.
+The MDEC launch will mean the start of mandatory e-filing for attorneys filing cases in the District Court and the Circuit Courts in Allegany, Frederick, Garrett, and Washington counties, as well as appellate filings that commence in those counties.

 In order to begin e-filing, you must register with the MDEC system.
 See more.